Shane32/GraphQL.AspNetCore3/README.md

 ### CORS configuration

-By default the middleware responds to OPTIONS requests, allowing ASP.NET Core middleware to respond to CORS requests if so configured.
-To configure CORS requests, add `AddCors()` and `UseCors()` into the application pipeline.
+ASP.NET Core supports CORS requests independently of GraphQL, including CORS pre-flight requests.
+To configure your application for CORS requests, add `AddCors()` and `UseCors()` into the application pipeline.

 ```csharp